whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 	- Mr Robot
 		- S04E10
 			- 00:21:00
-				- Dom, Leone and Darlene are in car and Dom and Leone are talking about Dom's new identity (her new/fake passport) and Dom asks Leone what he thinks of (name removed) and Leone tells Dom that (name removed) is whoever she wants her to be
+				- Dom, Leone and Darlene are in car and Dom and Leone are talking about Dom"s new identity (her new/fake passport) and Dom asks Leone what he thinks of (name removed) and Leone tells Dom that (name removed) is whoever she wants her to be

 - Letting go, giving yourself permission, responsibility